utmapp/docs.getutm.app/guest-support/sharing/directory.md

 ## Mounting on guest
 Windows guests can install [the guest tools]({% link guest-support/windows.md %}) to enable SPICE WebDAV sharing.
 Linux guests have [a variety of options]({% link guest-support/linux.md %}) for directory sharing.

+{: .note }
+**Windows 11** In Windows VMs, the registry key `FileSizeLimitInBytes` found at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters` controls the file size ceiling for WebDAV.
+The default is 50MB (50,000,000 bytes; 2faf080 in hexadecimal).
+The maximum is 4GB (4,294,967,295 bytes; ffffffff in hexadecimal).
+Raise this ceiling as needed to avoid errors in accessing and transferring larger files.
+A reboot is required to cause the system to adopt the changes.
+Always back up your registry before making changes.